Skip to content

 Should you Pin your JavaScript Dependencies?

 Once you start using a tool/service like Renovate, probably the biggest decision you need to make is whether to "pin" your dependencies instead of using SemVer ranges.
-The answer is "It's your choice", but we can certainly make some generalisations/recommendations to help you.
+The answer is "It's your choice", but we can certainly make some generalizations/recommendations to help you.

 If you don't want to read the in-depth discussion, you can skip ahead to our recommendations in the "So what's best?" section.